-An appeal process is in place for interns and is described in detail in the intern orientation binder.
-Typically, an appeal involves the Internship Coordinator and can involve the intern's university Director of Training, as appropriate.
-We follow a fair evaluation procedure that includes due process in the case of dispute in the internship evaluation process.
+An appeal process is in place for residents and is described in detail in the intern orientation binder.
+Typically, an appeal involves the Residency Coordinator and can involve the intern's university Director of Training, as appropriate.
+We follow a fair evaluation procedure that includes due process in the case of dispute in the residency evaluation process.

-Quality Management of the Internship Program
+Quality Management of the Residency Program

-We have an ongoing quality management program for evaluating our internship.
-At the end of each rotation, interns are requested to complete an evaluation of the rotation and the supervisor.
-These remain with the Internship Coordinator until the end of the year when they are shared with the relevant supervisors and the Internship Committee.
-The Internship Committee reviews and implements interns' recommendations, as appropriate, the following year to improve our program.
-During their internship year, interns sit on the Internship Committee and provide a valuable contribution to the ongoing quality improvement activities of the program.
+We have an ongoing quality management program for evaluating our residency.
+At the end of each rotation, residents are requested to complete an evaluation of the rotation and the supervisor.
+These remain with the Residency Coordinator until the end of the year when they are shared with the relevant supervisors and the Residency Committee.
+The Residency Committee reviews and implements residents' recommendations, as appropriate, the following year to improve our program.
+During their residency year, residents sit on the Residency Committee and provide a valuable contribution to the ongoing quality improvement activities of the program.